-Modem Mode Op otions Operation Mode Description Point-to-Point Repeater FreeWave allows the use of a maximum four (4) Repeaters in a Point-to-Point communications link, significantly extending the operating range.
-(Single Radio Repeater) When designated as a Point-to-Point Repeater, a radio behaves as a pass- through link.
-All settings for the baud rates and RF transmission characteristics are disabled.
-A Repeater connects with any Gateway that calls it.
-The Repeater must be set up properly in the Gateway's Call Book.
-In Point-to-Point mode, the Repeater is NOT an Endpoint/Repeater.
-The Call Book MUST be set in Point-to-Point mode.
-Note : This operation mode should be used when operating the radio as a terminal server only (no RF connectivity).
-Important! : Adding a Repeater to a network cuts the network throughput by 50%.
-Note: For more information, see the Call Book window (on page 151).
-MultiPoint Repeater Allows the radio to operate as an Endpoint/Repeater in a MultiPoint network.
-(Single Radio Repeater) Important!: Some advanced features of the radio do NOT operate in networks containing Repeaters.
+Modem Mode Op otions Operation Mode Description Point-to-Point Endpoint Designates the radio as an Endpoint in Point-to-Point mode.
+The Endpoint communicates with any Gateway in its Call Book, either directly or through up to four Repeaters.
+Note: When functioning as an Endpoint, the Entry to Call feature in the radio's Call Book is not operational.
+MultiPoint Gateway Designates the radio as a Gateway in MultiPoint mode.
+This mode allows one Gateway radio to simultaneously be in communication with numerous Endpoints and Repeaters.
+A MultiPoint Gateway communicates only with other radios designated as MultiPoint Endpoints or MultiPoint Repeaters.
+MultiPoint Endpoint Designates the radio as an Endpoint in MultiPoint mode.
+This mode allows the Endpoint to communicate with a MultiPoint Gateway.
+The Endpoint may communicate with its Gateway through one or more Repeaters.
+Point-to-Point Repeater (Single Radio Repeater) FreeWave allows the use of a maximum four (4) Repeaters in a Point-to-Point communications link, significantly extending the operating range. • When designated as a Point-to-Point Repeater, a radio behaves as a pass-through link. • All settings for the baud rates and RF transmission characteristics are disabled. • A Repeater connects with any Gateway that calls it. • The Repeater must be set up properly in the Gateway's Call Book. • In Point-to-Point mode, the Repeater is NOT an Endpoint/Repeater. • The Call Book MUST be set in Point-to-Point mode.
+Note: This operation mode should be used when operating the radio as a terminal server only (no RF connectivity).
+Important!: Adding a Repeater to a network cuts the network throughput by 50%.
+Note: For more information, see the Call Book window (on page 152).

+Modem Mode Options Operation Mode Description MultiPoint Popostor Allows the radio to operate as an Endpoint/Repeater in a MultiPoint network.
+Repeater (Single Radio Repeater) Important!: Some advanced features of the radio do NOT operate in networks containing Repeaters.
 FreeWave does not recommend the use of single-radio Repeaters.
-Important! : Adding a Repeater to a network cuts the network throughput by 50%.
+Important!: Adding a Repeater to a network cuts the network throughput by 50%.
 Any Repeater in a Point-to-MultiPoint network is an Endpoint/Repeater.